This post was sponsored by Elmer’s. All opinions are my own.

 Slime is all the rage with the middle school kids right now, so I decided to make a batch (or 3) with Maxwell and see what he thought about the slime craze.
-(Spoiler alert: He loves it!)
-It also happend to be the perfect quarantine activity and entertains humans of all ages.
 I teamed up with Elmer’s to make slime that is perfect for little hands.
 We are sharing how to make slime with 4 ingredients you likely have in your home right now.
 There are also lots of learning activities you can do with slime, our favorite proved to be a lesson on mixing colors!

 - 4 fl oz Elmer’s School Glue